emissions

 By, for example, transitioning to EcoDelivery transport, emissions from our Tokmanni segment’s Asian transport were 65% lower in 2024 compared to the previous year.

-Kaisa Mattson, Head of Sustainability
+Kaisa Mattson, Group Head of Sustainability, Tokmanni Group

 Our emissions mainly originate from heating our stores.
 We measure emissions precisely in our stores, administration and logistics centres, as well as in domestic and international transportation of products.

-In 2024, the Tokmanni segment’s scope 1 emissions from its own operations decreased by 17.5% and market-based scope 2 emissions by 19.1% compared to 2023.
-Key actions to achieve this goal included
+For example, in 2024, the Tokmanni segment’s scope 1 emissions from its own operations decreased by 17.5% and market-based scope 2 emissions by 19.1% compared to 2023.

 - improving the energy efficiency of buildings